If I Had A Day Job, I’d Keep It.

 However, the saying goes.
 “Don’t quit your day job.”

 It went as far and straight as you have ever seen a ball fly.
 I’m not kidding.
 It was such a thing of beauty.
-I slowly turned towards the two men and smiled a sly little smile.
-Like…..”and your question was?”
+I slowly turned towards the men behind me and smiled a sly little smile.
+Like…..”and your question was what now?”

-Then that rat bastard said, “Do it again.”
+Then that rat bastard said it.
+“Do it again.”

 I was tickled.
 Not enough to try again for the next 87 days.
 But tickled just the same.

 The other day I decided I was going to make myself a pizza.
 Having given up dairy 3 years ago, its been that long since I’ve had pizza.
 I got a “simple” recipe from a friend with some hastily penned instructions and off I went.
 I got some goat’s cheese and ham.
-The best of intentions.
+I had the best of intentions.

 Today, I decided to re-make the English muffins because there is a lot of free time whilst things rise and I was hankering a tasty bread pie.
 I set out.